March 24, July 24, November 23

 This chapter adds to the descriptions of excommunication found in Chapters 23 to 29.
 It does so by providing a practical and embodied way through which the excommunicated can show and practice remorse for what has been done.
 It also offers this way as a way in which community leadership can provide a way back into communal life, a way that is incremental.

 The spiritual and psychological will often happen before the physical.
 We can physically be somewhere and yet our heart might not be there anymore.
 This missing heart may manifest in our daydreaming and dreaming; it can also reveal itself in our lack of motivation for essential and communal things.

 Here the body is included in the process.
 We can forget that we discern with the body.
 Going for a walk, a hike, a bike ride, doing the housework – all this can help us to see more clearly, as can the more formal acts of going on pilgrimage or walking a labyrinth.
 Meditation itself, in its posture and stillness, is a form of physical journey aiding discernment.
 Whatever the way, it is important and valuable to include the body.

-I appeal to you therefore, brothers and sisters, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
-Do not be conformed to this world, but be transformed by the renewing of your minds, so that you may discern what is the will of God—what is good and acceptable and perfect.
-(Romans 12:1-2, NRSV)
+I urge you, then, brothers and sisters, remembering the mercies of God, to present your bodies as a living sacrifice, holy and pleasing to God, your due worship.
+Do be conformed to this world, but be transformed by renewal of mind, so that you may discern what is the will of God – good, pleasing and perfect.
+(Romans 12:1-2, RNJB)